cjcon90/hot-dogz/README.md

 - The app's primary color was based on the pawprint logo colour [found on the mobile phone in the main landing page image](https://res.cloudinary.com/cjcon90/image/upload/v1615248344/hot_dogz/wallpapers/dog4_crop.jpg) (#cf5551)
 - This colour was darkened slightly for use as the primary colour in the app to ensure there was proper contrast on all text/buttons
 - I then used the [Adobe color wheel](https://color.adobe.com/create/color-wheel) to find a complimentary colour that also offered good contrast for white backgrounds and text
-- Different shades of the primary and secondary colours were created with [Tailwind Shades](https://www.tailwindshades.com)
+- Different shades of the primary and secondary colours were created with [Tailwind Shades](https://www.tailwindshades.com) and added via the `tailwind.config.js`
-- For borders I used a light gray, matching the original design in the wireframes
+- For borders I used a mid-light gray (Tailwind color *gray-400*) matching the original design in the wireframes
+- For the bottom navbar and footer I used a dark charcoal gray (Tailwind color *gray-700*)

 ![color palette](docs/color_palette.png)